 Regular guest at international singing competitions such as the International Singing Contest, Francisco Viñas, Barcelona, Belvedere Singing Competition Vienna, International Maria Callas Grand Prix Athens, Mirjam Helin International Singing Competition Helsinki.

-Mr. Harazdy was honored with Hungarian Order of the Knight's Cross in 2015 for his excellent and outstanding artistic work.
+Mr. Harazdy was honored with Hungarian Order of the Knight's Cross in 2015 and with the Liszt Award in 2021 for his excellent and outstanding artistic work.